-Women have been fighting for equal rights for many years and to celebrate their success, and in honour of International Woman’s Day, LinkedIn have released some networking tips for women around the globe.
+Women have been fighting for equal rights for many years and to celebrate their success, and in honor of International Woman’s Day, LinkedIn has released some networking tips for women around the globe.
 It is important for women to feel empowered in the world of work and networking is a huge part of that.

 Some women are already fully confident and know how to be successful.
 However, for the women that are unsure and are looking to improve their skills, here are our top tips:

 LinkedIn’s top tips: